 • which “forces” can prevent customers from buying or favour a purchase decision,

 • how to discover hidden needs that are worth satisfying with a product or service.
-Commission us to identify the “jobs” of your customers.
+Hire us to identify the “jobs” of your customers.

-The toolbox includes other exclusive tools and aids for the successful use of Jobs to Be Done.
+The toolbox includes exclusive tools and aids for the successful use of Jobs to Be Done in business.
+They will help you to learn and practise the necessary skills for identifying suitable interviewers, conducting JTBD interviews, evaluating and analysing the samples.

 The Jobs to Be Done workshops are facilitated by experienced JTBD practitioners.
 Available in German, English and Spanish.

-Alexander Moths, together with Peter, is the host of the most active Innovation Meetup series on Jobs to Be Done in the German-speaking world. ince the mid-90s, he has been advising companies in the digital economy on the development of innovative product and service offerings.
+Together with Peter, Alexander Moths hosts the most active Innovation Meetup series on Jobs to Be Done in the German-speaking world. ince the mid-90s, he has been advising companies in the digital economy on the development of innovative product and service offerings.
 Today he accompanies companies as a coach, Creativity Hacker and facilitator.

-Peter Rochel is considered to be one of the most experienced JTBD practitioners in the German-speaking world.
-The strategy and business coach has been successfully using Jobs to Be Done in a wide range of industries and organisations for over 15 years.
+Peter Rochel is considered one of the most experienced JTBD practitioners and consultants in the German-speaking world.
+The strategy consultant and business coach has been successfully using Jobs to Be Done in a wide range of industries and organisations for over 15 years.
 These include software companies, media groups, digital marketers, consultancies as well as start-ups, craft and industrial businesses.

 Jobs to Be Done are the most important foundation on which the Value Proposition Design Canvas developed by Alexander Osterwalder is based.
 For Value Proposition Design, or VPD for short, it is of enormous importance to address the right customer jobs.